Information for Students Participating in

 Participation in commencement exercises is voluntary, and you do not need to inform us if you do not intend to participate.

-Students electing not to attend are invited to stop by Graduation Analysis, 30 Calvin Hall, weekdays between 8:00 a.m. and 4:30 p.m. to receive a complimentary diploma cover.
-If you wish to have a diploma cover mailed to you, send a check for $6 to cover postage and your name/address to UI Graduation Analysis, 30 Calvin Hall, Iowa City, IA 52242-1316.
+Students electing not to attend are invited to stop by Graduation Analysis, 1 Jessup Hall, weekdays between 8:00 a.m. and 4:30 p.m. to receive a complimentary diploma cover.
+If you wish to have a diploma cover mailed to you, send a check for $6 and your name/address to UI Graduation Analysis, 1 Jessup Hall, Iowa City, IA 52242-1316.

 When will I receive my diploma?

 Attendance at your commencement ceremony does not guarantee your graduation.
 For most colleges, it is not possible to process final grades in time to present diplomas on commencement day.
-Therefore, degree applicants who complete all of their degree requirements, with no past due charges on their University bill, will have a diploma mailed to them at their DIPLOMA MAILING ADDRESS (on their degree application in ISIS), approximately 8 weeks after graduation.
-Students will have until May 9th to update their DIPLOMA MAILING ADDRESS in ISIS.
-This is the address used specifically for diploma mailing, only.
+Therefore, degree applicants who complete all of their degree requirements, with no past due charges on their University bill, will have a diploma mailed to the address they provided as their DIPLOMA MAILING ADDRESS on their degree application in ISIS, approximately 8 weeks after graduation.
+Students will have until December 12th to update their DIPLOMA MAILING ADDRESS in ISIS.
+This is the address used specifically for diploma mailing.

 If you submit a forwarding address change to the Post Office, but you do not update your DIPLOMA MAILING ADDRESS, your diploma will not reach you.
 The Post Office does not forward UI diplomas.